tt-isv-org/scc/article-intro/README.md

 ![flow](images/flow.png)

-1. The RBAC/Cluster administrator creates a role which is assigned a security context constraint
+1. External to the OpenShift container platform, the **Programmer** develops an application or service, and ...
-1. The administrator grants "deployment" permissions to the deployer user account
+1. Delivers the application to the **Deployer**, who creates a pod deployment manifest for the application.
-1. Outside the OpenShift cluster environment, the programmer develops an application or service, and ...
+1. Internal to the OpenShift container platform, The **RBAC/Cluster Administrator** creates roles which are assigned a security context constraint.
-1. Delivers the application to the deployer
+1. The **RBAC/Cluster Administrator** creates an **OpensShift User Account** and assigns it a role that provides deployment permissions.
+Also created is an **OpenShift Service Account**.
+Both have roles that point to one or more SCCs.
-1. The deployer creates a pod deployment manifest that may or may not requests additional capabilities
+1. The **Deployer** logs into OpenShift using the new user account, and deploys the application using the deployment manifest.
+The manifest may contain a request for additional capabilities, and may reference which service account to use when deploying the pod.
-1. The manifest is processed by the OpenShift container platform
+1. OpenShift processes the manifest and deploys the pod.
+The deployment process will compare the capabilites requested by the pod against the capabilites allowed by the SCC that is associated with the referenced **OpenShift Service Account**.
-1. The pod is deployed in the OpenShift container platform
+1. If the associated SCC can NOT provide all of the capabilities the pod requests, the cluster will not allow the pod to be deployed.
-1. When OpenShift attempts to start the pod, it compares the pods requested capabilities against the SCC associated with the pod owner.
-If the SCC has all of the capabilities the pod requests, the cluster will allow the pod to start.
-Otherwise, the pod will fail with some specific start-failed error status.
+1. Otherwise, the cluster will allow the pod to start and run the application.

 Now that we have a high-level view of how deployment security is handled on an OpenShift container platform, let's dig into the details.

-## Default SCCs
+## Default SCCs (pre-defined??)

 Each Openshift cluster contains 8 default SCCs, each specifying a set of allowed capabilities: